axle-dev/ts-narrow/README.md

 ![image](https://user-images.githubusercontent.com/7359906/187603278-ae5a146d-291d-4f9f-a8d6-18d25d21da8c.png)

-Here you're receivind a `unknown` object, which you can't work with on typescript.
+Here you're receiving an `unknown` object, which you can't work with on typescript.
 By narrowing it, you'll be able to find that `a` is a `object` and has a prop `b` of type `number`.
 This program will enter inside if condition only if constant `a` matches exactly this condition, and your IDE will respect the types.